Skip to content

 You DESERVE a HIGHER VA rating.

-The VA rates TBIs at 0%, 10%, 40%, 70%, and 100% levels.
-In addition to these ratings, the VA also offers a special monthly compensation (SMC) just for veterans dealing with severe TBIs (more on this SMC below).
+TBI VA Ratings are 0%, 10%, 40%, 70%, or 100%.
+In addition to these ratings, the VA also offers a special monthly compensation (SMC) for veterans dealing with severe TBIs (more on this SMC below).

 The VA rates the residuals of traumatic brain injury with diagnostic code 8045 in the Schedule for Rating Disabilities.